-RECOMMENDED: The definitive London events calendar
+RECOMMENDED: Your ultimate London events calendar

 The best spring events in London

 Something wicked this way comes.
 Shakespeare’s most intense and terrifying tragedy is at the National Theatre.
 The Scottish bloodbath is taking place on the Olivier stage, with the scheming couple played by Rory Kinnear and Anne-Marie Duff.
 But you can forget the struggle of getting blood off your hands, it’ll be murder just getting your hands on a ticket.
 Most dates are sold out online, but a limited number of tickets are released daily.
 Ellie Walker-Arnott